NativeScript/docs-v7/docs/ui/components/AutoCompleteTextView/autocomplete-getting-started.md

 # RadAutoCompleteTextView Getting Started

 In this article, you will learn how to initialize **RadAutoCompleteTextView** and use it with its basic configuration.
+The code snippets from this section are available as [a standalone demo application](https://github.com/NativeScript/nativescript-ui-samples).

 ## Installation
 **RadAutoCompleteTextView** is distributed through the `nativescript-ui-autocomplete` package, so before using it, you need to run the following command to add the plugin to your application: